-This represents the most emblematic initiative displayed by ONCE in the African continent, as it has enable the development of 5 schools for blind children, one in each camp (Smara, Auserd, Aaiún, 27th of February, and Dajla).
-They look after all the aspects that come together in the effective education of children: food; transport; facilities; specific and standard materials; teaching staff salaries; training for teaching staff, access to the information society through typhlotechnologies, and so on.
+This represents the most emblematic initiative displayed by ONCE in the African continent, as it has enable the development of 5 schools for blind children, one for each camp(Smara, Auserd, Aaiún, 27th of February, and Dajla).
+They look after all the aspects that come together in the effective education of children: food; transport; facilities; specific and ordinary materials; teaching staff wages; teaching staff training, access to the information society through tiflotechnology and so on.

-This reality has become an oasis within the hostile environment of the Sahara Desert, unparalleled in any other developing country in terms of the level of education achieved.
+This reality has become an actual oasis within a hostile environment such as the Sahara Desert, having no comparison with any other developing country in terms of the level of education achieved.

-In a few years, blind children have gone from being isolated from the education system and from their communities to having a higher educational level than the average student without a disability, thus enjoying genuine social inclusion.
-ONCE supports and sponsors the work of its professionals, who year after year since this adventure began in 2003, visit these camps to carry out the training of their local teachers and to make available the donations of specific teaching materials such as reading and writing materials in braille, low vision materials or specific material needed for training.
+In a few years, blind children have gone from being isolated from the educational system and from their communities, to having a higher educational level than the average student without a disability, thus enjoying a genuine social inclusion.
+ONCE supports and sponsors the work of its professionals, who year after year since this adventure began in 2003, visit these camps to carry out the training of their local teachers and to make available the donations of specific materials for their education such as reading and writing materials in Braille; low vision materials or those specific materials needed for training.

-This project's peculiarities make it a paradigm in the context of international development cooperation.
-The joint actions, the coordination and the complementarity of the institutions, as well as the shared responsibility of the local authorities are criteria that are fulfilled and which are part of the international principles that all good cooperation projects should include.
+This project's peculiarities make it into a paradigm in the context of international development cooperation.
+The joint actions, the coordination and the complementarity of the institutions, as well as the joint responsibility of the local authorities are criteria that are fulfilled and which are part of the International principles that all good cooperation projects must include.